Hands, Toys & Everyday Objects—Your Questions Answered

 Often we reach for common household items as a matter of convenience.
 They’re handy and low-cost.

-What are the most popular toys women use to masturbate?
+What are the most popular masturbation tools and toys women use to masturbate?

 Why do women prefer to masturbate with a toy rather than with their hands?